BlackRock Throgmorton Trust Plc - Final Results

 |1.1%

-The above tables include holdings that are included within the Benchmark Index of 60.6% on a Gross Basis and 61.0% on a Net Basis.
+The above charts include holdings that are included within the Benchmark Index of 60.6% on a Gross Basis and 61.0% on a Net Basis.

 Source: BlackRock.